-Here Are The 5 Most Common Cancers In Malaysian Women & How To Detect Them Early
+Here Are The 5 Most Common Cancers In Malaysian Women & How You Can Detect Them Early

 Nobody likes to talk about cancer or falling sick.

-It was a sobering moment for Malaysians when multitalented singer and actress Adibah Noor passed away too soon at the age of 51 on 18 June, succumbing to ovarian cancer that she found out only at stage four – a stage that meant the cancer cells had already spread to other parts of the body.
+It was a sobering moment for Malaysians when multitalented singer and actress Adibah Noor passed away too soon at the age of 51 in June this year, succumbing to ovarian cancer that she found out too advanced and too late at stage four.

-In this article, we are going to list the common cancers in women, how to detect them early, the risk factors, and lifestyle choices that may lead to developing cancer.
+In this article, we are going to list the common cancers in women, how to detect them early, as well as the risk factors and lifestyle choices that may lead to developing cancer.

 1. Breast cancer